 The letter from your grants officer will tell you if you need to start repayments now, and how to pay.

-If you are not sure, contact the Debt Management Group on 0800 600 090 or read more about how to pay a legal aid debt
+If you are not sure, contact Legal Aid Debt on 0800 600 090 or read more about how to pay a legal aid debt

-Contact the Debt Management Group on 0800 600 090 as soon as possible.
+Contact Legal Aid Debt on 0800 600 090 as soon as possible.
 It is important to let them know what your situation is.
 If you do not keep up with the arranged repayment plan, a deduction notice may be imposed on your debt or the debt can be forwarded onto a debt collection agency.

 Your repayment plan may be changed or put on hold.
 In some cases, some or all of your legal aid debt can be written off (cancelled) if you cannot repay it.